soloway24/BTC-to-UAH-rate-email-sender/README.md

 5. Graphical interface
 This application only provides the API and no GUI.

+6. Data Source
+Emails are stored in a .txt file and not in a DB due to the given task.

-6. This project was copied from the original private repository in order to avoid leaking personal info (SendGrid api key).
+7. This project was copied from the original private repository in order to avoid leaking personal info (SendGrid api key).